-- Make the avocado sauce: in a food processor or blender, add all sauce ingredients and blend.
-Add a touch of water to thin if necessary, and tweak seasonings as desired.
+- Make the avocado sauce: In a food processor or blender, add all sauce ingredients and blend.
+Add a touch of water to thin if necessary, and adjust seasonings as desired.
 Set aside, or refrigerate if making ahead of time.

 - In a pan over medium heat, add black beans (rinsed and drained), salsa, cumin, and chili powder.
 Heat for about 5 minutes stirring occasionally, until heated through.
 (Optional: slightly mash beans after heating for a creamier filling.)